git-shassan/LTRSP-2119/Module 3 - XRd on EKS/README.md

     mv ./packer /usr/local/bin/packer
     rm -f packer_1.10.0_linux_amd64.zip

-Before we can run `xrd-packer`, we need to create a default VPC:

-    aws ec2 create-default-vpc

 Now we can use packer to build an AMI, with the help of the xrd-packer repo:

     git clone https://github.com/ios-xr/xrd-packer